-Gerry and Stella Gilmore are taking a short trip to Amsterdam.
+The Gilmores are taking a short trip to Amsterdam.
 Gerry thinks they’re going to do the usual tourist activities like visiting Anne Frank’s house and the Rijksmuseum.
 What he doesn’t know is that Stella has an agenda of her own, one in which Gerry plays no part.
 It transpires that the title of the book refers not merely their long weekend break in Amsterdam, but to the threat of a rupture in their marriage.

 As MacLaverty takes us from the perspective of one to the other, it becomes evident to us — if not to the people concerned — how much their marriage is based on familiarity and routine.
-And on secrets.

-Every time they have a lift to themselves, they kiss between floors – it is just a little thing they do.
-Whenever they’re out walking, they hold hands in case she falls.
-Each day they share updates on their various aches and pains; a discussion which has become so institutionalised it even has its own name — the Ailment Hour.
+There is tenderness in this relationship.
+Every time they have a lift to themselves, they kiss between floors – it is just a little thing they do – and whenever they’re out walking, they hold hands in case she falls.
+There is also humour: each day they share updates on their various aches and pains; a discussion which has become so institutionalised it even has its own name — the Ailment Hour.

 She knew that the full name of the Litany recited after the rosary of benediction was th Litany of the Blessed Virgin Mary.
 She knew that Albert Pierrepoint’s father was also a hangman, that farinaceous meant floury when applied to potatoes but that flowery language could not be described as such, as farinaceous… She knew the recipes for mushroom stroganoff and spaghetti carbonara and about forty-two other dishes without looking at a cookery book … Oh and that a Sitzprobe was nothing medical but the rehearsal for an opera.